 The Essential Extras I Recommend for Your Hospital Bag (Birthing Center Bag, too!)

-- Essential Oils for Labor—As a doula, I like to pack some single oils for either calming or energizing the mama.
-I also have a custom blend for labor that I’ve found works well for quiet strength and continuous progress.
+- Essential Oils for Labor---As a doula, I like to pack some single oils for either calming or energizing the mama.
+I also have a custom blend for labor that I've found works well for quiet strength and continuous progress.
+You can find my favorite oils for labor right here.

-- Birth Playlists—and a charged bluetooth speaker to play them on!
+- Birth Playlists---and a charged bluetooth speaker (<--I have this one and ADORE it!) to play them on!

-- Birth Partner Book––This is a book you’ll want on hand for your support people, especially if you can’t afford to hire a doula.
+- Birth Partner Book---This is a book you'll want on hand for your support people, especially if you can't afford to hire a doula.
 Make sure you birth partner looks through the special sections in this book with advice for special situations, for example a labor that is slow to start.
 As a doula, I carry it to every birth I attend.
-This book, while not as good as a trained doula, is an indispensable resource!
+The Birth Partner book, while not as good as a trained doula, is an indispensable resource!

 What kind of actual bag should you pack for the hospital?